jrfep/GBIFgaps/README.md

 * R Core Team (2016).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
   URL https://www.R-project.org/.

+_GBIF mediated data_

+GBIF data was downloaded using the rgbif package as an interface to the Global Biodiversity Information Facility API (http://www.gbif.org/developer/summary).
+For all queries, the data and metadata, including information about sources and providers, are stored in R-objects saved as Rdata files in folder 'Rdata'.

 _Species range data and other vector files_